Loading...

 How to consume Scone without glucose spikes

-Go for a short walk or engage in light physical activity after eating.
-Physical movement can help your body use up glucose more efficiently.
+Engage in a light walk or some form of physical activity after eating.
+Physical exercise can help your body use glucose more efficiently, reducing the impact of a spike.

 healthspan-mbl